simonspa/corryvreckan/src/modules/EventLoaderATLASpix/README.md

 **Status**: Functional

 ### Description
-This module reads in data for the ATLASpix device from an input file created by the CaRIBou readout system.
+This module reads in data for the ATLASpix device from an input file created by the Caribou readout system.
 It supports binary output format.

 The module opens and reads one data file named `data.bin` in the specified input directory.
 For each hit it, stores the detectorID, row, column, and ToT.